Menu

 Top your burger bowl with the homemade sauce!

-This Big Mac Salad with Thousand Island Dressing is, of course, inspired by that fast food favorite, the Big Mac.
+This Cheeseburger Salad with Thousand Island Dressing is a delicious way to enjoy your cheeseburger and sneak in a salad, too.
 And don’t get me wrong, I love a good burger on a bun.
 I’m a total carb lover and adore good homemade bread.
 But I still enjoy this burger salad because it’s a little different from the usual cheeseburger.
-There is something fun about having my burger in a bowl.
-Also, as someone who loves toppings, I like that I can really pile on my favorite toppings with this burger salad bowl.
+There is something fun about having a burger bowl.
+Also, as someone who loves toppings, I like that I can pile on my favorite toppings with this burger salad bowl.

-And if you do happen to be watching your carbs, this Big Mac Salad is a good option for that, too.
-Because while I do include oven-fried potatoes in the recipe, you can always leave them out.
+And if you do happen to be watching your carbs, this cheeseburger salad is a good option for that, too.
+And while I do include oven-fried potatoes in the recipe, you can always leave them out to make a lower-carb version.
 Or, you can substitute a low-carb “fry” in your bowl.
 Zucchini fries are one of my favorites, but I’ve also heard good things about rutabaga fries (although I haven’t tried them yet.)

-Also, these bowls also happen to be gluten-free as long as you use gluten-free ingredients in your sauce and potatoes (if you happen to be using prepared frozen fries or potatoes.)
+Also, this burger salad is naturally gluten-free as long as you use gluten-free ingredients in your sauce and potatoes (if you happen to be using prepared frozen fries or potatoes.)

 Big Mac Salad with Thousand Island Dressing

-Let’s talk about the ingredients for this Big Mac Salad with Thousand Island Dressing:
+Let’s talk about the ingredients for this Cheeseburger Salad with Thousand Island Dressing:

-You can be as true to the original Big Mac as you like, or change up the toppings to make your own kind of Burger Salad!
+You can be as true to the original recipe as you like, or change up the toppings to make your kind of Burger Salad!
 For me, I like to use grass-fed ground beef, homemade oven fries, and all of my favorite toppings.
 Here is what I used to make my salad for this recipe:

 Ground Beef – I like to use grass-fed ground beef that’s in the range of 80-85% lean for maximum juiciness.
 Of course, you can use leaner ground beef and it doesn’t need to be grass-fed.
 You can also use another type of ground meat like ground turkey or bison.
 And for a vegetarian option, you can use your favorite burger substitute, like frozen veggie burger crumbles.